-The right time to replace, according to a study from the National Association of Homebuilders and Bank of America is once a furnace has reached beyond three-quarters of its life expectancy and the repairs would cost more than one third of the cost of a new furnace.
+The right time to replace, according to a study from the National Association of Homebuilders and Bank of America is once a furnace has reached beyond three-quarters of its life expectancy and the repairs would cost more than one-third of the cost of a new furnace.

 Are There Other Ways To Go About Repairing?

 You may be able to put off repair longer or replace with a smaller, more inexpensive furnace if you’re willing to do some smaller fixes around the home.
-One of the biggest helper to getting heat efficiently throughout the home is to have your ductwork inspected and repaired.
+One of the biggest helpers to getting heat efficiently throughout the home is to have your ductwork inspected and repaired.
 Adding insulation and sealing ducts can help keep up to one-third more of the heat from your furnace in the home.

 How Do You Calculate The Cost Difference Between These Repairing And Replacing With So Many Different Furnaces On The Market?